 The shingles vaccine is given as an intramuscular injection (injected into the muscle on your upper arm).
 It is given as 1 dose.

+The shingles vaccine has an excellent safety record and is generally well tolerated.
 Like all medicines, vaccines can cause side effects, although not everyone gets them.

 The best place to go for vaccinations is your family medical clinic.
 They have your medical records and can check to see if you’ve already had a particular vaccination.
 Either your doctor or a nurse can give the vaccination.

 If you don’t have a family doctor, you can go to one of the after-hour medical clinics.
 Phone them first to make sure they can help you with the vaccination you need.

 You can find a clinic near you on the Healthpoint website.
 Put in your address and region, and under Select a Service, click on GPs/Accident & Urgent Medical Care.

 Vaccines on the National Immunisation Schedule are free.
 Other vaccines are funded only for people at particular risk of disease.
 You can choose to pay for vaccines that you are not eligible to receive for free.